Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 vim setup.py
 ```

-(3) Press "i" to enter the editing mode, and then enter the following code to the corresponding position.
+(3) Press "**i**" to enter the editing mode, and then enter the following code to the corresponding position.

 ```py
 'static_tf_broadcaster = tf_demo.static_tf_broadcaster:main',